1.0 “Confirmation Form” the Customer's order for Services as set out below accompanied by a Direct Debit mandate.

 3.6 If you require us to maintain a blog or firm news page or similar topical section on your behalf, we reserve the right to charge for unusually frequent updates (e.g. more than six new items per month).
 Practice Track will quote for any such work and no work will be undertaken or charge applied unless agreed beforehand by the Customer.
 The Customer’s continuing instructions after such charges have been notified shall amount to consent to such extra charges.

 3.7 We reserve the right to charge for updates requiring us to implement unusual formatting, or to source images, or to provide editorial assistance or any other additional work.
 Practice Track will quote for any such work and no work will be undertaken or charge applied unless agreed beforehand by the Customer.

 4. Terms of payment

-4.1 The Monthly Payment shall be paid by you on the first day of each month by direct Debit, unless a different day of the month or a different method of payment is agreed by both parties.
-A signed direct debit form or other form of payment must be presented to us before we will make your website live.
+4.1 In consideration for the Services you will pay the Monthly Payment.
+The Monthly Payment shall be paid by you on or around the 21st day of each month by Direct Debit, unless agreed otherwise by both parties.
+A signed direct debit mandate or other form of payment must be presented to us before we commence with the build of your website.

-4.2 We reserve the right to vary the Monthly Payment by giving you two months notice in writing.
+4.2 We reserve the right to vary the Monthly Payment after the initial 12 month contract by giving you two months’ notice in writing.

 4.3 The provision of any additional options or services shall be charged in accordance with our price list at the time.
 This is available on request.